ecruzolivera/ecruzolivera-website/src/posts/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 ---
-title : "Cpp for Embedded Systems Part 1: Heapless Containers" description : "Series about using C++ in microcontrollers" date : 2018-03-28 slug : "Cpp_for_Embedded_Systems_Part_1_Heapless_Containers" tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers"]
+title: "Cpp for Embedded Systems Part 1: Heapless Containers"
+description: "Series about using C++ in microcontrollers"
+excerpt: "Series about using C++ in microcontrollers"
+date: 2018-03-28
+slug: "Cpp_for_Embedded_Systems_Part_1_Heapless_Containers"
+tags: ["cpp", "containers", "collections", "embedded systems", "microcontrollers"]
 ---

 To the developers of probably all the programming languages except C++: